Take A Kid Hunting redmond hunt heritage

 3 Lessons Kids Learn from Hunting

-Reflecting on his grandson’s first successful deer hunt, Gene recalled the confidence in Carson’s voice after he made the shot.
+Reflecting on his grandson’s first successful deer hunt, Gene recalled the confidence in Carson’s voice after he made the successful shot.

 “He just looked at me with this big grin and said, ‘I knew I could do it,’” Gene said.
 “That kind of confidence that comes from hunting can really grow a kid.
 When life challenges come up, they can reflect back on their experience harvesting an animal and know they can handle this situation facing them too.
 That’s why you take a kid hunting.”

-© Redmond Hunt 2022.
+© Redmond Hunt 2023.
 All rights reserved.